Crewood Hall & Cheshire Farming

 Such commercial activity during the industrial revolution made these interesting times for farmers.
 Farmers prospered during the population explosion in the cities and during the Napoleonic Wars but a crunch came in 1815 ... and the infamous Corn Laws from 1815 to 46 didn't help.
 After the Corn Laws were repealed the growth of trade and population outpaced the corn imports from America and from 1850-75 was the last great period of agricultural prosperity in England.

 In 1928 the last of the Leycesters died without a male heir and Crewood Hall was purchased by Joseph Edgar Shaw, a farmer from South Cheshire.
 But the farm was struggling and on Shaw's death it was sold to Sir Ernest Stacey, a Liverpool stockbroker.
-Then, Timothy Crook, a Kelsall farmer took over.
+Then, Timothy Crook, a Kelsall farmer took over a depreciating asset.

 In 1966 Crewood Hall passed to Sir Alan Waterworth who wrote his admirable history of Crewood in 1975.